Drone Compliance Calculator

 Open A3 Category requires you stay ≥ 150 m from residential, commercial, industrial or recreational areas.

-• Low/medium risk Dangerous Goods → Specific Category under a UK SORA OA.
+• Low/medium risk Dangerous Goods → likely Specific Category under a UK SORA OA.